 What are you looking forward to at the Spartathlon race?

-The atmosphere, the camaraderie and that foot
+The atmosphere, the people, the statue and the food!

 What are you not looking forward to during the Spartathlon race?

 How will you prepare specifically for the Spartathlon race?

 Lots of miles on road, legs and core strength and heat training